G-Node/WinGIN/README.md

 A Visual Studio Installer project that builds the installer

 ### App Versioning
-The version of app if taken from AppVeyor build json and compared to AppVeyor project json in GIN-ui-installers repository(https://web.gin.g-node.org/G-Node/gin-ui-installers).
-Need to be manually edited in GinClientApp -> Program.cs -> appVersion
+The version of app is taken from AppVeyor build json and compared to AppVeyor project json in the GIN-ui-installers repository(https://web.gin.g-node.org/G-Node/gin-ui-installers).
+Needs to be manually edited in GinClientApp -> Program.cs -> appVersion

 ### Coding Style
 This project uses ReSharper style throughout.